 Objective.
 Designate, maintain, and enhance the quality, and increase the amount of permanently protected open space in the Arcata Planning Area, including: natural resource areas; resource production areas; outdoor recreation areas; and areas subject to health and safety hazards.
-These areas are to be protected, linked together ~~in a network~~ wherever practical for habitat connectivityaccessibility, managed for resource production, and maintained for enjoyment by City residents and visitors.
+These areas are to be protected, linked together wherever practical for habitat connectivity, managed for resource production, and maintained for enjoyment by City residents and visitors.